-For home buyers, the prices listed on the URA transactions portal is the most updated market transaction data you can get.
+For home buyers, the prices listed on the transaction portal are the most updated market transaction data you can get.
 The transactions are updated every Tuesday around 12pm and only show up till the previous Tuesday’s transactions.

-Pro tip: When comparing URA condo transaction prices, make sure you find a unit that has a similar tenure and size to the unit you are eyeing.
+When comparing condo transaction prices, make sure you find a unit that has a similar tenure and size to the unit you are eyeing.
 Otherwise, the apple to orange comparison will give you a wrong impression of the unit’s desirability.

 Meanwhile, those thinking of selling their properties can use URA transaction data to gauge the sales volume in your area and how much you can expect your property to fetch.